-Nicole Alifante is a former actress, current singer songwriter, teacher and an undoing racism activist.
-Nicole was part of Indivisible Westchester at it’s inception.
-From her work with IW, she decided to hyper focus on America’s brand of racism, how we can change the narrative and ultimately give people of color equity in our institutions while fostering a collective liberation!
+Nicole Alifante is a former actress, current singer songwriter, teacher and working toward becoming an anti-racist activist.
+She is not there yet.
+Nicole was part of Indivisible Westchester at its inception.
+From her work with IW, she decided to hyper focus on America’s brand of racism, how we can change the narrative and ultimately grow more equitable institutions while fostering a collective liberation!
 Nicole grew up in New Rochelle and

 Margaret (Meg) Käufer is an educator, community organizer and fundraiser.
 She currently works as President and founding member of the STEM Alliance of Larchmont-Mamaroneck, promoting local opportunities for all children to access applied Science, Technology, Engineering and Math (STEM) learning initiatives.
 Her previous teaching career focused on inner city education, progressive education models, process-based reading/writing curriculum development and bilingual/second language education programs.
 Through that work, she witnessed first-hand the pervasive, devastating and cumulative impact of unequal access to opportunity in our country.
 Meg writes, “CURE excites me as the type of critical grassroots conversations that can bring about tangible change in the most unexpected ways.
 Join the journey with us!”

 Herself a bilingual parent (German-English) and mother of five children, Meg has